w3f/polkadot-wiki/docs/learn/how-to/create-multisig-account.md

 * * *

 In this article, you learned how to create and use a multisig account and what they're useful for.
-If you want to learn more about multisigs, you can check [this wiki article](../learn-account-multisig.md).
+If you want to learn more about multisigs, you can check [this article](../learn-account-multisig.md).

 If you are more of a visual learner, check these video guides: